ishworgurung/ishworgurung.github.io/_posts/2015-07-26-openbsd-doas.md

 Starting OpenBSD 5.8, `doas` comes pre-installed as part of base set.
 To use it is super simple; Create a configuration file `/etc/doas.conf` with the following configuration (depending on your needs):

+In newer releases, things have slightly changed.
+I don't exactly recall which release added `setenv` but that seems to be correct way to do this in OpenBSD 6.7.
+I had it in my backlog to update this post so here is an example for super relaxed permission:

+    permit nopass keepenv setenv { ENV PS1=$DOAS_PS1 SSH_AUTH_SOCK } :wheel

+There's some more example at https://www.vultr.com/docs/introduction-to-doas-on-openbsd

 ### Super relaxed permission

     permit nopass keepenv { ENV PS1 SSH_AUTH_SOCK } :wheel